webplatform/docs/javascript/directives/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=JavaScript
-|Description=The "use strict" is one of the most known directives web browser supports.
+|Description=The "use strict" directive is one of the most known directives that web browsers support.
 |Code=(function(){
   "use strict"; // The use strict directive